 It seems like asparagus season just started yesterday, but it’s already come and gone.
 Strawberries and sweet peas are winding down, and it won’t be long before they give way to cherries and peaches and other stone fruits.

 Obviously, when fruits and vegetables are at their peak, it’s silly to fuss around with them too much.
 Some things, like radishes or berries, are best eaten just as they are with little else besides a sprinkling of salt or sugar.
 Others, like fava beans, asparagus or artichokes, are cooked in the simplest way possible and then lightly seasoned with lemon, olive oil or salt and pepper.
-The ingredients should speak for themselves.

 This easy fresh sweet pea soup is exactly the kind of recipe I look for – the ingredients list is stripped down to the bare essentials to allow the delicate flavour of the fresh sweet peas to shine, and the cook time is kept to an absolute minimum – just enough to bring out the natural sweetness of the peas, and not a second more.
 The added bonus is that this bare simplicity makes it ridiculously quick to prepare, and makes it possible to prepare a meal out of seemingly nothing more than a bag of fresh peas and a few pantry staples.